navdeep-G/exp-smoothing-java/README.md

-## Exponential Smoothing & Moving Average Models Implemented in Java & H2O-3
+## Exponential Smoothing & Moving Average Models Implemented in Java

-An implementation of exponential smoothing and moving averages in Java and [H2O-3](https://github.com/h2oai/h2o-3)
+An implementation of exponential smoothing and moving averages in Java

 ## Java Implementation:
 ### Statistical Calculations: